rubenjesus02002/CME-data-pipeline-and-warehouse/README.md

 - Timeline

-Phase 1: Problem Context: Requirements Analysis (Week 1) Defined the business problem and project scope for building a CME data warehouse.
+Phase 1: Problem Context and Requirements Analysis Defined the business problem and project scope for building a CME data warehouse.

-Phase 2: Requirements: Business, Functional and Data Requirements (Week 2) Gathered and documented data, functional, and reporting requirements from stakeholders.
+Phase 2: Business, Functional and Data Requirements Gathered and documented data, functional, and reporting requirements from stakeholders.

-Phase 3: Architecture: Information, Data and Technical Architecture (Week 3) Designed the end-to-end data architecture using Snowflake, DBT, and Google Colab.
+Phase 3: Information, Data and Technical Architecture Designed the end-to-end data architecture using Snowflake, DBT, and Google Colab.

-Phase 4: Modeling: Dimensional/ Medallion Modeling (Week 4) Built a medallion architecture with dimensional models to support analytical queries.
+Phase 4: Dimensional/ Medallion Modeling
+Built a medallion architecture with dimensional models to support analytical queries.

-Phase 5: ETL Process (Week 5)
+Phase 5: ETL Process
 Developed and automated ETL pipelines using Python, SQL, and DBT into Snowflake.

-Phase 6: Visualization and Insights (Week 6)
+Phase 6: Visualization and Insights
 Created Tableau dashboards to deliver actionable insights on CME market data.

 - Benefits